"Legally Blonde" by Spotlight Theatre Company.

 Elle discovers that she has a flair for this legal thing by using unconventional methods and manages to win the day by winning the murder case and freeing the accused, the fitness queen Brooke Wyndham.

-In the interim she finds herself a new love, an unlikely ally and a an enemy in Professor Callaghan when she turns the tables on him and shows what a slimeball he really is.
+In the interim she finds herself a new love, an unlikely ally and an enemy in Professor Callaghan when she turns the tables on him and shows what a slimeball he really is.

 This production is on a par, if not better than the recent touring production.
 The energy levels, dancing, vocals and comic skills of this immense cast shows what an incredible talent Nottingham's local theatre has.
 Something that I've known for many years now.